Mark D. Young's Photography Blog

 There were several occasions where, positioned at the nexus of four different fields of play, I needed to swing from one game to another to catch developing action.
-With the C-AF lock set to low, the camera would zap right to the focus point covered by the player and I was able to "point and shoot" with a better than 90% keeper rate.
+With the C-AF lock set to low, the camera would zap right to the focus point covered by the player and I was able to "point and shoot" with a very high keeper rate.

 So, from this, I deduce that the meaning of the C-AF lock settings are as follows:

 C-AF Lock Low: The camera has a low latency time before commanding the lens to re-acquire focus.
 This means it will re-adjust focus as fast as it can as you move the target area around.